 Intermediate and advanced alpine skiers often transition easily into cross country skiing.
 If a child is an experienced alpine skier we recommend classifying them as an intermediate cross country skier their first time out.

-Stop at the gate and identify your group - provide student and chaperone numbers to staff.
+On arrival, stop at the gate and identify your group - provide student and chaperone numbers to staff.

 What should participants wear/bring?